When your mind will not slow down, therapy can help you find steadier ground.

 What kind of therapy helps anxiety?

-Many approaches can support anxiety, including CBT, ACT, mindfulness based therapy, trauma informed care, psychodynamic therapy, DBT skills, and nervous system focused strategies.
+Many approaches can support anxiety, including CBT, ACT, mindfulness-based therapy, trauma-informed care, psychodynamic therapy, DBT skills, and nervous-system-focused strategies.

 Do I need a diagnosis to start anxiety therapy?